The difference between Cat A and Cat B Fitout

 - Finishes to internal walls, reception areas and lift lobbies

-Cat A fitout is a basic, open plan finish that gives tenants the opportunity to install the design, layout and finishes that meet their work space needs in the form of a CAT B fitout.
+Cat A fitout provides a basic, open plan finish.
+Tenants then have the opportunity to install the design, layout and finishes that meet their work space needs in the form of a CAT B fitout.

 Category B Fitout

 Cat B fitout is perhaps what most people are familiar with.
 It is when your blank canvas comes to life.
 As the tenant you will need to choose a fitout partner to create the style of your new office space to reflect your business needs and brands.